A few days after returning to Bellingham from my month-long road trip around the American west, I embarked on a totally

 Above left: Don and my dad relaxing before dinner at Princess Louisa Inlet.

-Above center: And a short time later we had dinner: Don's steaks and my oysters.
+Above right: And a short time later we had dinner: Don's steaks and my oysters.
 Bon appetite.

 Above left: Chatterbox Falls is a great place to drop the anchor and kick back.

-Above center: Don and Debbie at Powell River marina.
+Above right: Don and Debbie at Powell River marina.